zachs78/MacOS-XPS-9500-OpenCore/README.md

 It is likely that we need to create our own ALC289 layout.
 If anyone can work out how to follow the instructions here (https://github.com/F0x1c/AppleALC_Instructions) to create a custom AppleALC layout for our codec, please let me know here where I have also posted the codec dump for the ALC289 specific to our laptop - https://www.insanelymac.com/forum/topic/311293-applealc-%E2%80%94-dynamic-applehda-patching/?page=205&tab=comments#comment-2737928.

 The headphones jack on the Dell dock is working fine however, as it uses an external USB audio.

 ---

+## Brightness hotkeys

+The BRT6 patch used by previous Dell XPS models isn't working on the XPS 9500.
+However, fn+S and fn+B hotkeys are functioning in place of the original fn+F6 and fn+F7.

+---